Benjaman054/Task-Calendar/README.md

-JDK 25 (Ensure JAVA\_HOME is set).
+* JDK 25 (Ensure JAVA\_HOME is set).

-JavaFX SDK (Required for the frontend).
+* JavaFX SDK (Required for the frontend).

-GSON Library (.jar file for JSON handling).
+* GSON Library (.jar file for JSON handling).

-1\.
-Backend Setup (Spring Boot)
+### Backend Setup (Spring Boot)

-Navigate to the TaskCalendar\_Server directory.
+* Navigate to the TaskCalendar\_Server directory.

-Update the application.properties with your MongoDB Connection String.
+* Update the application.properties with your MongoDB Connection String.

-Run the server using Maven:
+* Run the server using Maven:

-Bash
+### Bash

-mvn spring-boot:run
+* mvn spring-boot:run

-2\.
-Frontend Setup (JavaFX)
+### Frontend Setup (JavaFX)

-Open the project in your IDE (Cursor/IntelliJ/Eclipse).
+* Open the project in your IDE (Cursor/IntelliJ/Eclipse).

-Add the JavaFX and GSON libraries to your project structure (Project Structure -> Libraries).
+* Add the JavaFX and GSON libraries to your project structure (Project Structure -> Libraries).

-Add the following VM options to your Run Configuration:
+* Add the following VM options to your Run Configuration:

-Plaintext

 \--module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml

-Launch the Main application.
+* Launch the Main application.

-\## 🧬 Project Evolution
+## 🧬 Project Evolution

-This project evolved from a university assignment focusing on Object-Oriented Programming (OOP) and Data Structures into a production-ready architecture featuring:
+### This project evolved from a university assignment focusing on Object-Oriented Programming (OOP) and Data Structures into a production-ready architecture featuring:

-Dependency Injection (Spring Boot).
+* Dependency Injection (Spring Boot).

-Asynchronous API calls to prevent UI freezing.
+* Asynchronous API calls to prevent UI freezing.